rives-io/riv/docs/developing-cartridges.md

 [RIVEMU] frame=62 fps=59.99 cpu_cost=2.30MIPS cpu_speed=420.51MIPS cpu_usage=0.55% cpu_quota=0.08%
 ```

-Lets break down this information:
+Let's break down this information:
 - `frame`: it's the frame processed so far,
-cartridges by default usually process 60 frames per second, but this can be defined.
+cartridges by default usually process 60 frames per second, but this can be customized.
 - `fps`: it's how much frames per second your computer is capable of processing,
 usually we want this number to be close to 60.
 - `cpu_cost`: it's how much CPU instructions costed to process exactly 1 second of computation,
 it's measured in MIPS (million instructions per second),
 usually we want this number to be low and below `cpu_speed`,
-high values means the cartridge is suboptimized,
+high values means the cartridge is sub optimized,
 cartridges must try to keep this value below 128MIPS when running to allow everyone to run it smoothly.
 - `cpu_speed`: it's how much CPU instruction per second your computer is capable of emulating,
 this value may vary on the system you are running,
 RIV is designed to run on system that is at least capable of running 128MIPS,
 systems that are not able to emulate at that speed may experience stuttering when playing heavy cartridges.
 - `cpu_usage`: it's how much of the CPU the cartridge is using,
-it this values is above 90%, you probably experience stuttering when playing the cartridge.
+if this value is above 90%, you probably experience stuttering when playing the cartridge.
 - `cpu_quota`: it's how much CPU computation quota has been processed so far,
 RIV hardware spec set the quota to be 96 billion CPU instructions,
 when CPU quota reaches 100%, the game halts immediately.

 If you look closely the first frame always use costs more MIPS,
-because the machine have to boot and load the game.
+because the machine has to boot and load the game.
 After the first frame the CPU quota keeps increasing slowly,
 it will increase indefinitely until the game ends.
 The FPS should remain stable most of the time.
 The CPU speed may vary a lot, because different instructions has different speeds,
-and also because your system may be busy doing processing other programs.
+and also because your system may be busy processing other programs.
 The CPU cost remains stable for well designed cartridges,
 cartridges that increase CPU cost at random frames may experience
 stuttering, degrading game play quality.